China Travel: Fascinating Yunnan Province

 On a trip to Weishan you will still find the old, traditional China with busy narrow streets, old wooden houses, and a watchtower from the time of the Ming Dynasty.
-Weibaoshan, with its many temples and pavilions which originated during the Tang Dynasty, is just a short distance from Weishan.
+A visit to Weibaoshan, with its many temples and pavilions which mostly originated during the Tang Dynasty, should not be missed.

 On a tour through Donglianhua you visit the former home of Ma Ruji, who made a name for himself by trading in horses.
 When the Communists took power in China in 1949 the family of Ma Ruji had to flee to Thailand.
 Ma Ruji’s house is today a museum.

 Your journey continues to Dali.
-The well-known old town of Dali is on the western bank of Lake Erhai in the shadow of the Cang Range, 4,000 meters high.
+The well-known old town of Dali is on the western bank of Lake Erhai in the shadow of the Cang Mountain Range.
 In the time of the Tang Dynasty (618-907) Dali served as the capital of Nanzhao and later the Dali Kingdom.

 The fate of the Dali Kingdom was sealed in 1253 when captured by troops belonging to Kublai Khan.

-Travel from the historic Old Town Dali to Shaxi village near Jianchuan
+Travel from the historic Old Town Dali to Shizhong Temple near Shaxi village

 The idyllic Shaxi village was once a prosperous trading station on the “Tea and Horse Road”.
-The Tea and Horse Road was an extensive network of tradde routes joining the important tea plantation areas in Yunnan and Sichuan with the highlands of Tibet.
-On the Yunnan section of the “Tea and Horse Road” mainly tea was transported from the southern part of Yunnan to Tibet, and in exchange salt and horses brought back to Yunnan (hence the name Tea and Horse Road).
+The Tea and Horse Road was an extensive network of trade routes joining the important tea plantation areas in Yunnan and Sichuan with the highlands of Tibet.
+On the Yunnan section of the “Tea and Horse Road” mainly tea was transported from the southern part of Yunnan to Tibet, and in exchange salt and horses brought back to Yunnan.

 Three Parallel River National Park in Yunnan Province